lammps/lammps/doc/src/pair_mliap.rst

 to specify the path for these *model* and *descriptor* files.

 .. note::

-   To reduce SO3 descriptor/force calculation time, some variables are pre-computed and reused during the calculation.
-There are two major arrays where pre-computed factors were saved.
-The size of arrays is increased with the number of neighbor atoms.
+   To significantly reduce SO3 descriptor/force calculation time, some properties are pre-computed and reused during the calculation.
-   One can estimate size of two major arrays, size of m_sbes_array is (lmax+1)*(nmax+lmax+1)*10*8*total_neighs bytes, and size of m_rip_arry is nmax*(lmax+1)*8*total_neighs, where total_neighs is obtained by summing over number of neighbor of individual atoms which is distributed on MPI ranks
+   These can consume a significant amount of RAM for simulations of larger systems since their size depends on the total number of neighbors per MPI process.

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""